acaengine/docs/integrations/directory-services/microsoft-office365.md

 4. If there is a requirement for the application to read/write user's Contacts, then add the below additional Application permissions:
    * `Contacts.ReadWrite`
 5. After adding the required Application permissions, click "Grant admin consent for ACA Projects" on the "API Permissions" page of the registered App, then click Yes.
-6. On the "Overview" page of the App, copy the below two values, which will be used in the next section to configure ACAEngine to connect to this Registered App:
+6. On the "Overview" page of the App, copy the below two values, which will be used in the next section to configure Engine to connect to this Registered App:
    * `Application (client) ID`
    * `Directory (tenant) ID`
 7. On the "Certificates & secrets" page of the App, click "New client secret":